The Extraocular Muscles

 Sometimes, however, due to some type of extraocular muscle imbalance, one eye is not aligned with the other eye, resulting in a “strabismus,” also called a “heterotropia” or simply a “tropia.”
 Occasionally, this ocular deviation is referred to as a “squint,” although this term is not very descriptive and no longer is commonly used.

 With strabismus, while one eye is fixating upon a particular object, the other eye is turned in another direction, relative to the first eye, whether inward (“cross-eyed”), outward (“wall-eyed”), upward, or downward.
 As a result, the person may experience “diplopia” (double vision), since two different objects are imaged onto the maculas of both eyes.
-However, if the person’s brain has learned to “suppress” (turn off) the image of the strabismic (turning) eye, the brain will perceive only the single image from the other eye.
+However, if the person’s brain has learned to “suppress” (turn off) the image of the strabismic (turning) eye, the brain will perceive only the single image from the other eye, which typically is the dominant eye.

 If the strabismus occurs sometimes, but not all of the time, it is said to be “intermittent.”
 If the strabismus occurs all of the time, it is said to be “constant.”